mercari/tortoise/README.md

 # Tortoise

+**Tortoise is under the active development and not production ready yet.**

 <img alt="Tortoise" src="docs/images/tortoise_big.jpg" width="400px"/>

 Get cute Tortoises into your Kubernetes garden and say goodbye to the days optimizing your rigid autoscalers.